What is Discipleship?

 Many people in our culture highly respect (and spend lots of money on) career mentors, coaches, and counselors because they are proven to be an immensely valuable resource.
 The church should be the same!

 Who will do discipleship with me?

 At New Hope we strive to offer discipleship to every person who wants it.
-You might be discipled by one of our staff, Robbie, Pastor Ben, or Pastor Chris, or by the other members of our ministry team.
+You might be discipled by one of our staff, Pastor Ben, or by the other members of our ministry team.
 Obviously each of us has a personal schedule and capacity for meeting with people, and we have to balance ourselves such that we can meet our other life responsibilities while as many people as possible are discipled.